 Red Tide Advisory issued for Sarasota County beaches

 SARASOTA, Fla.
-(WWSB) - The Florida Department of Health in Sarasota County) has announced elevated levels of red tide detected at area beaches.
+(WWSB) - The Florida Department of Health in Sarasota County has announced that there are elevated levels of red tide detected at area beaches.

-Red Tide blooms can cause mild and short-lived respiratory symptoms such as eye, nose, and throat irritation like those associated with the common cold or seasonal sinus allergies.
-Some individuals with existing breathing problems, such as asthma, might experience more severe effects.
+Red tide frequently causes people to suffer mild and short-lived respiratory symptoms such as eye, nose, and throat irritation like those associated with the common cold or seasonal sinus allergies.
+Some individuals with breathing problems, such as asthma, might experience more severe effects.

 If symptoms do not subside, contact your healthcare provider for evaluation.

-Due to elevated counts of red tide from Monday’s beach water samples, DOH-Sarasota will be posting signage at several beaches to advise the public that red tide is present.
+Due to elevated counts of red tide from Monday’s beach water samples, DOH-Sarasota will be changing the signage at affected beaches to advise the public that red tide is present.

 The Department makes the following recommendations:

 · Do not swim around dead fish.